Ben-Ramchandani/OutpostPlanner/README.md

 ## Other settings

-Alternatively the config file (`config.lua`) can be edited to change how the mod behaves (this *must* be the same between players in multiplayer).
+The config file (`config.lua`) can be edited directly to change how the mod behaves (this *must* be the same between players in multiplayer).
 These options can also be changed for all existing players (multiplayer-safe) on a per-save basis with a command from the Lua console, e.g.

     /c remote.call("OutpostBuilder", "config", {pole_name = "medium-electric-pole", run_over_multiple_ticks = false})

 ## Changelog

+0.5.0

+* Added a button to change the mining drill used.
+* Moved The chest, pole, pipe and mining drill buttons to advanced settings.
+* Changed the behaviour of blueprint read: the chest, pole and miner settings are overridden by the contents of the blueprint by default.
+Holding shift keeps the original settings (was previously the other way around).

 0.4.1

+* Fixed bug when placing inserters with modified pickup and dropoff locations.

+0.4.0

 * Added setting to change the container used in blueprints that have chests in.